 Mary-Ellen Rogers is the Principal of Excellere, a health optimization and human capital management firm that combines innovative strategies to maximize wellness and productivity.
 Mary-Ellen was the founder and former CEO of Work/Life Innovations, an Employee Assistance Program specializing in work/life resources and referral services to major corporations and hospitals.
-Prior to founding Work/Life Innovations, Mary-Ellen, a social worker, was the Director of Staffing & Recruiting for The Travelers Insurance Company.
-She has spent many years as a Human Resource consultant, trainer, and coach.
-Mary-Ellen serves on the Board of Trustees of Providence College, the Board of Trustees of the Foundation for the Advancement of Catholic Schools, and the Executive Board of Women Executives in Healthcare.
+She has held Human Resources positions as Director of staffing and recruiting, along with being a consultant, trainer, and coach.
+Mary-Ellen serves on the Boards of Trustees of Providence College, the Foundation for the Advancement of Catholic Schools, and the Executive Board of Women Executives in Healthcare.
 She holds a B.S.W. from Providence College.